abinit/abinit/doc/developers/new_testsuite.md

 The first level of specialisation match the documents label value from tested files.
 The next levels match the different attributes of the document.

-To know the list of constraints and parameters run the program _~abinit/tests/explore\_test.py_ and type `show *`.
+To get the list of constraints and parameters run the program `~abinit/tests/testcli.py shell` and type `show *`.
 You can then type for example `show tol_eq` to learn more about a specific constraints or parameter.

 Constraints and parameters have several properties that define their behaviour.